ethereum/go-ethereum/docs/interacting-with-geth/rpc/ns-personal.md

 Validate the given passphrase and submit transaction.

 The transaction is the same argument as for `eth_sendTransaction` (i.e. [transaction object](/docs/interacting-with-geth/rpc/objects#transaction-call-object)) and contains the `from` address.
-If the passphrase can be used to decrypt the private key belogging to `tx.from` the transaction is verified, signed and send onto the network.
+If the passphrase can be used to decrypt the private key belonging to `tx.from` the transaction is verified, signed and send onto the network.
 The account is not unlocked globally in the node and cannot be used in other RPC calls.

 | Client  | Method invocation                                                |
 | :------ | ---------------------------------------------------------------- |